Abhisekprabhakar/BlogPostApp-React-Redux-/README.txt

 3.) user can read the blog by clicking the blog card.
 4.)
 Post login user can add blog, edit existing blogs and like/unlike blog.

-#ContextApi is used for storing authentication details like user details, isSignedIn
+#ContextApi is used for storing authentication details like user details, isSignedIn.
-#Redux is for storing blogs and performing blog operations
+#Redux is for storing blogs and performing blog operations.